Difference between FAT32 and NTFS

 Advantages of NTFS –

-- NTFS is highly secure because it prevents unauthorised access to file contents by enforcing Encryption File System(EFS).
+- NTFS is highly secure because it prevents unauthorized access to file contents by enforcing Encryption File System(EFS).

 - NTFS performs well even in the partitions of size over 400 MB.